 During the brainstorming phase, I came up with the idea of protecting the baby by using players' feet since this would make them feel more involved.
 Instead of using traditional UIs, I created some simple real-world 3D UI elements for players to "physically" touch them so that our game could use the best from VR devices.
 The game concept itself was straightforward, and our test players, especially the ones that had kids, liked the game a lot.

 The coding process for me on this game was quite harsh since it was the first time for me to do solo programming for a whole game.
-I coded everything in this game: from UI control to movement logic.
+I coded everything in this game: from UI control to gameplay logic.
 Coding in such intensive pace helped me to push my limit, and to see how far I could go with only two weeks in hand.
-Also, it was the first time to develop unity game on Vive VR device.
-Personally I thought it was better than Oculus VR even though the coding APIs are almost identical.
-The real-world position sensing is so fantastic on Vive that Oculus, on the comparison, was trash.
+The real-world position sensing from Vive is so fantastic that I do not need to worry about stabilizing the floor level which can be a headache for VR developer.

-In addition, working with artists and sound designers for the first time was challenging indeed.
+Working with artists and sound designers for the first time was challenging indeed.
 As the sole programmer on the team, I became the manager of the project progression.
 Artists and sound designers all came to me in order to see whether their assets could or not.
 One time, I was given a long list of art assets at a single time, and I had to spend the whole night trying to implement them into the game.
-After that, I came up with a detailed schedule on the priority lists for all art assets so that I did not need to stay another whole night to figure out everything at once.
-When developing games, a good producer skill is seriously needed.
-A lesson learned.
+A priority list should have been made in advance to avoid this issue.
+A lesson learnt.